Ram-raid at Auckland jewellers: Augenstein's Jewellers and Watchmakers targeted again in Browns Bay

-Thieves have smashed a car into a Browns Bay jewellers in an early morning ram-raid burglary.
+Thieves have smashed a car into a Browns Bay jewellers in an early-morning ram raid burglary.

-The latest theft took place about 4am on Saturday as two thieves appear to have reversed a small hatch through metal security screens and steel pole on Clyde Rd store's shopfront.
+The latest theft took place about 4am on Saturday as two thieves appear to have reversed a small hatchback car through metal security screens and steel pole in the Clyde Rd store's shopfront.

-Photos posted to Facebook show the hatch abandoned at the scene, doors open and lights on, and the store's front door crumpled behind it.
+Photos posted to Facebook show the car abandoned at the scene, doors open and lights on, and the store's front door crumpled behind it.

 READ MORE: